1920 Akron Pros season: Game 11: at Decatur Staleys

-The Pros would end their season in week twelve against the Staleys.
-Prior to the game, the Staleys' coach, George Halas, moved their home field to the much larger Cubs Park in Chicago and hired Paddy Driscoll from the Cardinals to play on his team in order to help defeat the Pros, which was against league rules at the time.
+The stage was set for a de facto championship battle between the Pros and the Decatur Staleys.
+In anticipation of additional public interest, Staleys' coach George Halas moved the Decatur home game to the much larger Cubs Park in Chicago and hired Paddy Driscoll from the Cardinals to play on his team in order to help defeat the Pros, which was against league rules at the time.
 Twelve thousand fans, which was the largest recorded crowd of the season, showed up to watch the game.
 Of the crowd, about 2,000 were from Pollard's hometown.

 The Pros almost scored twice, but failed once because of ineligible receiver penalties.
 On the other hand, Pollard made a touchdown-saving tackle against Sternment in the third quarter.
 On the same drive, the Staleys missed a 30-yard field goal.
 The Staleys' Chamberlin attempted to injure Pollard twice in an attempt to remove him from the game.
 The final score ended in a 0–0 tie; however, the Chicago Defender reported that the refereeing was biased towards Decatur.